Loneliness is one of the UK’s biggest public health challenges, with research indicating that 3 in 10

 Sometimes called “the original social network”, two-thirds of bus users believe that the bus creates strong community ties.
-One in three people deliberately catch buses to have some human contact.
-The chatty bus scheme was launched in response to the government’s loneliness strategy.
-The initiative has seen operating companies promote the bus as a social space to encourage bus passengers to talk to the people around them.
+The chatty bus scheme was launched in response to the government’s loneliness strategy in January 2019, and since then our operating companies have been shaping and moulding the initiative to suit the passengers intheir communities.

 With loneliness affecting every generation, we believe in the importance of the bus as a social space and a community hub.
 We have also signed the Government’s Employers Pledge, which commits businesses to tackling loneliness at all levels.